bgbennyboy/USB-Disk-Ejector/README.md

 *   /CLOSEAPPS
 *   /CLOSEAPPSFORCE

 These settings are now set in the options menu.
-If you are using the program from the command line and USB_Disk_Eject.cfg is found in the same folder as the program then it will read and use settings from it.
+If you are using the program from the command line and `USB_Disk_Eject.cfg` is found in the same folder as the program then it will read and use settings from it.
 If its not found then the default settings will be used.

-Using these switches with this new version of the program wont cause any problems - they will just be ignored.
+Using these switches with this new version of the program won't cause any problems - they will just be ignored.

 # Limitations/Bugs